PekkaKnight/Sequences---Arithmetic-and-Geometric/README.md

 If the sequence is Arithmetic, then return the name of the sequence, and then the common differene.\
 If the sequence is Geometric, then return the name of the sequence, and then the common ratio.\
 Otherwise, print that it is neither Arithmetic or Geometric at the same time
+#### Note:
+Interface might have not been neccessary, however, since I'm new to the concept of interfaces, I did this as a practice type...